ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 The `<div id="g_id_sigin">` division defines the presentation style of the Sign-in with Google button.

-# JWT and Session Cookie

-The callback function forwards the JWT receivd from Google to the `/auth/login` endpoint of the backe end FastAPI.
-The back end then create the user if one doesn't already exist and create a session.
-The back end return a respose with "Set-Cookie: session_id=xxxxxx" in the Header.

 ## The Callback function

 Here is an implementation of the callback function to forward the JWT to the backend.